georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS/README.md

 At this point, we are now ready to deploy our Ceph CSI stack onto our Kubernetes cluster that will act as "client interface" allowig us use storage as available from the Proxmox hosted Ceph cluster.
 Allot of the "other" examples out on the interwebs want to show you how to deploy a CEPH cluster onto your Kubernetes cluster.
 I opted to rather "plug" into the one I already had.

+### The Deployment

+Can be seen as the executing the following phases:

+- Source CEPH Cluster information and Prepare Storage and User Access &Credentials
+- Consolidate information from above into Yaml based configuration files
+- Modify `values.yaml`
+- Deploy Ceph CSI stack using `helm install -n <namespace> <app> --values <rbd or cephfs>-values.yaml`
+- Deploy our configuration Yaml files kubectl apply -f <filename>, creating `csi-<rbd or cephfs>-secret` & `csi-<rbd or cephfs>-sc`
+- Test/Validate by creating test PVC and pod.

-Once you clone my [project GIT repo](https://github.com/georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS), you will find 2 folders.
+Once you clone the [project GIT repo](https://github.com/georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS), you will find 2 folders.
 You will see their names match up to the CEPH CSI GIT repo structure... read on you will see why.

 So between the 2 folders we have everything required to deploy the Ceph RBD and Ceph FS CSI drivers.

 I've gone with a dedicated namespace for each.

-Quickly figured it out was not simple, deploying just one CSI stack, is easy, but as soon as you try both the RBD and cephfs, you run into some fun, in the end I think the management would be simpler though.
+I quickly figured out, it was not simple.
+Deploying just one CSI stack, is easy, but as soon as you try both the RBD and Cephfs, you run into some fun, in the end I think the usage of 2namespaces will make management simpler though.

 The biggest thing, ye accurate copy/past'ing is important, hehehe and then the 2 directories each contain a `values.yaml` file, as included in the Ceph git repo also.
 The biggest change in these files are the modification of the `container` and `service` ports numbers.

-The trick in the end was to modify the container and service ports for the RBD CSI install onto ports 8082 and for Cephfs CSI install onto 8081.
+The trick in the end was to modify both the `container` and `service` ports:

+- Cephfs CSI install onto ports 8081
+- RBD CSI install onto ports 8082

 I've decided to stick with the "suggested" namespaces, storage class and secret names: